Archibald Alexander Gordon: After the war and later life

 When the wedding date between Princess Marie-José and the Italian crown prince Umberto was announced in British newspapers, Major Gordon came up with a very original present for the princess.
 When the princess visited the warship 'Marshall Soult' during the war, her favourite cuddly bear ", Fifi", fell into the water.
 Sailors fished it up, but Fifi was severely damaged.
 The princess was given her rabbit Marshal Soult on the ship, and she later gave Fifi to Major Gordon.
 Major Gordon had kept Fifi all this time, and he felt it was time to reunite him with her former owner.
 He sent Fifi to Puller's, who returned him as a new dog.
 Next, Major Gordon bought a Scottish brooch and placed it on a purple ribbon that he put on the bear.
 He sent the package to the Belgian ambassador in London, who brought it to the Laken.
 Major Gordon received the palace's warm letter of gratitude a few days later.

-Major Gordon's youngest son Edmund, whose lungs were damaged during his illness in the war, was diagnosed with Tuberculosis.
+Major Gordon's youngest son Edmund, whose lungs were damaged during his illness in the war, was diagnosed with tuberculosis.
 He died of this disease on 5 October 1932 in Chelsea.
-The loss of Edmund feld heavily on Major Gordon.
+The loss of Edmund felt heavily on Major Gordon.
 On the day of Edmund's death he wrote the sad sentence in his diary: "And thus our family ends".

-In 1936 Major Gordon travelled to Israel and overlooked the archaeological findings of the mosaics of the church of the Multiplying of the Loaves and Fishes.
+In 1936, Major Gordon travelled to Mandatory Palestine and overlooked the archaeological findings of the mosaics of the church of the Multiplying of the Loaves and Fishes.
 He edited the book "Church of the Multiplying of the Loaves and Fishes at Tabgha, Lake of Galilee, and its Mosaics" by Alfons M. Scheider in 1937.